lincolnmroth/PHS-Engineering-Resources/robotics.md

 ### Motion Systems:

 Motion systems are, in my opinion, the most important part of a robot.
 They are what will make your robot special and be able to interact with the real world.

+#### Actuators:

+Motions systems clearly have to move, or else they wouldn't be motion systems, so they need actuators of some sort.
+Actuators are just anything that can be controlled to move.

+The four main type of actuators are electric, pneumatic, hydraulic, and combustion.

+##### Electric:

+##### Pneumatic:

+##### Hydraulic:

+##### Combustion: